 At BiosenSource, we aim to drive drug discovery by developing electronics-based measurement devices and data analysis software that excel in terms of speed, accuracy and user-friendliness.

-Our first device, called BISense, allows researchers in academia, biotech and pharma to study interactions between biomolecules, such as protein-DNA, and protein-protein interactions, in a faster and simpler manner than possible today, impacting both fundamental research -i.e., understanding diseases- and drug discovery.
+Our first device, called BISense, will allow researchers in academia, biotech and pharma to study interactions between biomolecules, such as protein-DNA, and protein-protein interactions, in a faster and simpler manner than possible today, impacting both fundamental research -i.e., understanding diseases- and drug discovery.